Music-Recommendation-Engine-Project/Music-Recommendation-Engine/README.md

 When the model is trained, biases, factors, and lookup table (to retrive artists for which the model works) are saved and uploaded as numpy array to [Deta Space] (https://deta.space/).
 The choice of Deta was motivated by simplicity of connection, development flexibility, and free database/drive hosting.
 Aforementioned parameters are uploaded as stream of bytes.

+To use automatic deployment, Procfile and requirements.txt are used by Heroku to build a deployment pipeline combined with Github Actions.

 When the user request API service, model retirves paramteres and calculates similiar artists returning a list of strings.
 User specifies number of similiar artists {num_artists} requested and the name of the original artists {artist_name} based on which the model finds similiarity:

 https://artist-api2023.herokuapp.com/find_similar_artists?artist={artist_name}&num_items={num_artist}